 In 1893 Col. Fred Ainsworth, the chief of the pension bureau, ordered construction to install electric lights in the building, “for the comfort and convenience of the employees,” the New York Times reported at the time.
 The electric light plant required extensive renovation to the basement, and employees began getting edgy when they noticed plaster falling from the ceiling on the upper floors.

 On Friday, June 9th, during the workday, a beam in the basement collapsed, and a huge portion of the interior of the building collapsed, killing 22 people and injuring more than 100, most of them War Department employees.

-The earliest unambiguous instance of a Chinaman’s chance that I have found is from The World (New York City, N.Y.) of Tuesday 3rd October 1893:
+The earliest unambiguous occurrence of a Chinaman’s chance that I have found is from The World (New York City, New York) of Tuesday 3rd October 1893:

 The novel idea, suggested by The World, of a contest between a bicyclist and a thoroughbred race-horse in training was universally discussed yesterday by turfmen. […]